tensorflow/tensorflow/tensorflow/core/ir/README.md

 ```

 Throws an exception because `tf.matmul` expects rank-2 tensors, but the variable
 may or may not have been assigned.
-As such a user may want to opt in a safer
+As such a user may want to opt into a safer
 behavior for their function:

 ```